Program in Creative Writing

 We look for writers whose work is suited to the strengths and interests of our particular faculty.
 Often the students showing us workable potential are not the most accomplished writers in the applicant pool, and those who are most accomplished may not be so in ways that we can address.
 The students here are ambitious and modest.
 They offer their writing in a comfortable atmosphere of rigor and respect, and learn the difficult art of salubrious critique of formative work.
 They learn from their fellows as much as from their teachers.

-We have seven writing faculty on staff, all present at least two years, and often all three years, of a student’s tenure in the program.
+We have six writing faculty on staff, all present at least two years, and often all three years, of a student’s tenure in the program.

 If the work that this faculty publishes appeals to you, we encourage you to apply.
 Each year, we receive about 500 applications from students around the world.
 We admit six applicants per year in each genre.